ministryofjustice/technical-risk-measures/README.md

 - Next legislative change due within 3 months

-##### Appendix

 **Intentional Neglect**

-We know we can’t handle the risk, so letting it rot.
-Needs to be coupled with an active plan for replacement/retirement.
+This is for when we are chosen to not work on a system, for example when we are replacing it and are focusing time/money on the replacement.
+This **must** be an active choice and there **must** be a plan to retire or replace the system.